mavlink/mavlink-devguide/en/services/camera.md

 If a camera provides finer control over its settings `CAMERA_INFORMATION.cam_definition_uri` will include a URI to a [Camera Definition File](../services/camera_def.md).
 If this URI exists, the GCS will request it, parse it and prepare the UI for the user to control the camera settings.

+The `CAMERA_INFORMATION.cam_definition_version` field should provide a version for the definition file, allowing the GCS to cache it.
+Once downloaded, it would only be requested again if the version number changes.

 > **Note** A GCS that implements this protocol is expected to support both HTTP (`http://`) and [MAVLink FTP](../services/ftp.md) (`mftp://`) URIs for download of the camera definition file.
 > If the camera provides an HTTP or MAVLink FTP interface, the definition file can be hosted on the camera itself.
 > Otherwise, it can be _hosted_ anywhere (on any reachable server).

-The `CAMERA_INFORMATION.cam_definition_version` field should provide a version for the definition file, allowing the GCS to cache it.
-Once downloaded, it would only be requested again if the version number changes.

-If a vehicle has more than one camera, each camera will have a different component ID and send its own heartbeat.
-The GCS should create multiple instances of a camera controller based on the component ID of each camera.
-All commands are sent to a specific camera by addressing the command to a specific component ID.
+## Basic Camera Operations

 ### Camera Modes